BarrelCrudeCoin/BarrelCrudeCoin/README.md

 In 2021, barrels of crude oil continue to be extracted and there are still many years of extraction, but the conversion to electric vehicles is a present and future reality.

-The objective of BARRELCRUDECOIN, to be the link between classical oil extraction and electric crude extraction.
+The objective of BARRELCRUDECOIN, to be the link between classical oil extraction and electric crude extraction and reuse mining energy for a new use.

-This currency will be the new fuel for your electric vehicle, with an ultra-fast payment system with the mobile App.
+This currency will be the new fuel for your electric vehicle, with an ultra-fast payment system with the mobile App and a very secure Blockchain

-You can recharge the batteries of your electric vehicle at gas stations and pay comfortably with your mobile phone.
+BCC was born out of the need to create the first decentralized and universal currency for recharging electric vehicles.

 License